 Many creative agencies develop personas as part of their user research process, but that doesn’t confirm the needed work is actually being done.
-User personas have countless formats; as a base level of information, we include: a name, photo, quote, basic demographics, customer segmentation, key needs or goal, most common pain points, any brand affinities, technology affinity, and general description.
+It also doesn’t mean that they have good rates of conversion.
+User personas have countless formats; as a base level of information, we include a name, photo, quote, basic demographics, customer segmentation, key needs or goal, most common pain points, any brand affinities, technology affinity, and general description.

 Although this list may seem long, these are actually key details for any useful persona.